 The preparation of the interim unaudited condensed consolidated financial statements in accordance with IFRS requires management to make judgements, estimates and assumptions that can significantly affect the amounts recognized in the consolidated financial statements.
 Actual results may differ from these estimates.
 Where these differ, the impact will be recorded in future periods.
-Significant judgments and estimates as at June 30, 2021 were consistent with those disclosed in Note 4 of the Corporation's audited consolidated financial statements for the year ended March 31, 2021.
+Significant judgments and estimates as at September 30, 2021 were consistent with those disclosed in Note 4 of the Corporation's audited consolidated financial statements 31, 2021.